Raychen0617/Interview_prepare/docs/source/LC/usage/python_usage.md

 # If the key does not exist, DEFAULT_VALUE becomes the key's value.
 2nd
 # argument's default is None.
 dict.update({KEY:VALUE})
-# inserts pair in dictionary if not present, if present, corresponding value is
-# overriden (not key)
-# defaultdict ensures that if any element is accessed that is not present in
-# the dictionary
-# it will be created and error will not be thrown (which happens in normal dictionary)
-# Also, the new element created will be of argument type, for example in the below line
-# an element of type 'list' will be made for a Key that does not exist
-myDictionary = defaultdict(list)
 ```

 ## Counter

-> Python Counter is a container that will hold the count of each of the elements present in the container.
+Python Counter is a container that will hold the count of each of the elements present in the container.
 The counter is a sub-class available inside the dictionary class.
-Specifically used for element frequencies
+Specifically used for element frequencies.
->

 *Pretty similar to dictionary, in fact I use* **defaultdict(int)** *most of the time*